palewire/django-calaccess-raw-data/docs/managementcommands.rst

 downloadcalaccess
 ------------------

+Download, unzip, clean and load the latest snapshot of the CalAccess database

 .. code-block:: bash

     Usage: manage.py downloadcalaccess [options]

-    Download the latest snapshot of the CalAccess database
+    Download, unzip, clean and load the latest snapshot of the CalAccess database

     Options:
       -v VERBOSITY, --verbosity=VERBOSITY